gobanos/cargo-aoc/README.md

 * Firefox: "Storage" tab, Cookies, and copy the "Value" field of the `session` cookie.
 * Google Chrome / Chromium: "Application" tab, Cookies, and copy the "Value" field of the `session` cookie.

-Once you have it, simply run : `cargo aoc credentials {token}`
+Once you have it, simply run : `cargo aoc credentials set {token}`

 You're now ready to start coding !

-NOTE: If for some reason your token has changed, dont forget to change it back.
+NOTE: If for some reason your token has changed (which can happen from one year to the other), dont forget to change it back.

-`cargo aoc credentials` will show the currently stored user token
+`cargo aoc credentials get` will show the currently stored user token

 ## Setting up the project

 In order for `cargo-aoc` to work properly, you have to set the project up correctly.

 If you get lost during the process, you can take [this example repository of AoC 2015](https://github.com/gobanos/advent-of-code-2015) as a template.